kubeflow/kfp-tekton/tekton_kfp_guide.md

 You can find general information about Kubeflow configuration in the guide to [configuring Kubeflow with kfctl and kustomize](https://www.kubeflow.org/docs/other-guides/kustomize/).

 ## Troubleshooting
  - (For IBM Cloud IKS users) If you accidentally deployed Kubeflow with IBM Cloud File Storage.
-Run the below command to remove the existing pvc.
+Run the below commands to remove the existing pvc.
 The below commands are for removing resources in multi-user, so you can ignore any missing pvc or rollout error if you are doing this for single user.
     ```shell
     kubectl delete pvc -n kubeflow katib-mysql metadata-mysql minio-pv-claim minio-pvc mysql-pv-claim
     kubectl delete pvc -n istio-system authservice-pvc